alanmoncada1/alanmoncada1/README.md

 IT Profesional Services Consultant @<a href='https://www.osaasllc.com/'>OSAASLLC</a>

-We can work together solving crisis in our localities, neighborhoods or countries with powerful and brilliant solutions :sparkles: while having fun burning everything :fire:
+We can work together solving crisis in our localities, neighborhoods or countries with powerful and brilliant solutions :brain: while having fun burning everything :fire:

 We can talk about: